 No biggie.
 If your pie dish is bigger, you may need to add more filling and make a little more dough to cover the whole dish.

 Looking for more seasonal pie favorites?
-This apple cranberry pie is one of our favorites with juicy apples and fresh cranberries!
+This apple cranberry pie is one of our favorites as well as this pecan pie recipe and homemade cherry pie!

 More Apple Desserts